Cricket (Bluey): Plot

 Bandit recounts a cricket match involving himself, Stripe, and Pat as they try to get Rusty out during a game at an unknown child's birthday party.
 As present-day cricket unfolds in the park, Bluey bowls to Bingo, who accidentally knocks over the stumps, getting herself out.
 Stripe takes the bat next and smashes Bandit's delivery for a six and out, prompting Pat to ask who is left to bat.
 Bluey mentions Rusty, who is found teaching fielding to his younger sister, Dusty.
 Though Bluey finds cricket boring and wants to switch to playing tiggy, Bandit insists on continuing, saying they will stop once Rusty is out, unaware of just how difficult that challenge will be.

 Rusty steps up and immediately proves his skill, confidently hitting Bandit's deliveries despite the other fathers' attempts to outwit him.
 Flashbacks reveal Rusty's dedication: he practices alone obsessively, trains his square cut with incredible precision, and even teaches himself to hit moving targets.
 In the park, he reads Bandit's spin and delivers clean shots, leaving Snickers struggling to return the ball.
 The dads hatch a plan to exploit Rusty's weaknesses, but his home training, especially his mastery of the square cut thanks to repeated backyard mishaps, causing their strategy to fail, as he places the ball perfectly between fielders.

 Stripe tries spin bowling next, targeting a crack on the pitch, but Bandit doubts the tactic.
 A flashback shows Rusty playing on Jack's rough yard, getting used to uneven pitches.
 Thanks to that experience, he comfortably hits Stripe's unpredictable delivery.
 Bandit notes that every batter has a weakness, and for Rusty, it is facing fast bowlers, because Rusty's early struggles were with his older brother Digger's friends, particularly a fearsome bowler named Tiny.
 Initially overwhelmed and even hurt by Tiny's deliveries, Rusty slowly builds courage.
 A letter from his deployed dad encourages him to step up rather than back down, inspiring Rusty to finally stand his ground and hit a pace ball for four.

-Back at the park, Pat delivers a fast bowl, which Rusty dispatches with a pull shot.
+Back at the park, Pat delivers a fast ball, which Rusty dispatches with a pull shot.
 As lunch is called, Pat insists on one more try.
 Bandit narrates that Rusty would happily play all day, simply for the love of the game.
 The real reason Rusty loves cricket is revealed in a flashback to a game of cricket that his family played on the beach, including his father.
 In the final delivery, Rusty, who could easily smash the ball, instead chooses to give his sister a chance, gently lobbing the ball for her to catch.
 Bandit tells Bluey that this gesture, choosing team over ego, is what cricket is truly about.
 Rusty then imagines him standing right next to himself, now grown up and participating for the Australian national cricket team at the Gabba, and young Rusty fist-bumps his adult self.